By: Tully Luxury Travel

 This is the best place to stay if you want to see the critically endangered mountain gorillas and the surrounding countryside.
 Upon seeing the gorillas, you will stay with them for a magical hour as they go about their daily life, feeding, playing, resting, and raising their young.

 Fly from Johannesburg to the Sabi Sands Region.
 Enjoy all the creature comforts of home, including gourmet cuisine, spa treatments, and wine tastings.
 Spend relaxing afternoons surveying the ancient landscape and remarkable wildlife on your twice-daily game drives.
-Visit the Delaire Graff Estate in Stellenbosch, the ultimate in luxury and a world-leading destination for wine, art
+Visit the Delaire Graff Estate in Stellenbosch, the ultimate in luxury and a world-leading destination for wine, art and hospitality.

 Tanzania offers the Ngorongoro Crater and the Great Migration of wildebeests in the Serengeti.
 Lake Manyara has flamingos and tree climbing black-maned lions.
 Tarangire has heaps of elephants and lovely baobab trees.